x1n13y84issmd42/bashttpd/README.md

 # Bashttpd
 An HTTP server and a web framework, both written in pure Bash script.
 It really do be like that sometimes.

-Bashttpd aims to implement the HTTP protocol and provide modern web development platform, while sticking to Bash Script and standard POSIX tools as much as possible.
+Bashttpd aims to implement the HTTP protocol and provide a modern web development platform, while sticking to Bash Script and standard POSIX tools as much as possible.

 At the moment it has basic support for HTTP and all kinds of requests, fully supports binary files & file upload, form data, JSON requests & responses, has MySQL utilities, does routing, renders simple HTML templates and more.